Pinoyscincus coxi

-Cox's sphenomorphus (Pinoyscincus coxi) is a species of skink, a lizard in the family Scincidae.
+Pinoyscincus coxi, Cox's sphenomorphus, is a species of skink, a lizard in the family Scincidae.
 The species is endemic to the Philippines.
 There are two recognized subspecies.

 Etymology

 The specific name, coxi, is in honor of Alvin J. Cox who was Director of the Philippines Bureau of Science.

 Habitat

 The preferred natural habitat of P. coxi is forest, at altitudes from sea level to 1,600 m.

 Reproduction

 The mode of reproduction of P. coxi is unknown.

 Subspecies

 Two subspecies are recognized as being valid, including the nominotypical subspecies.